Multi-wavelength emission from 3C 66A: clues on its redshift and gamma-ray emission location: Introduction

-A quasi-simultaneous, multi-wavelength campaign of observations for 3C 66A was carried out by \textit{Fermi} and \textit{Swift} from August 2008 to November 2008.
-Data from the radio, optical, UV, X-ray, and GeV $\gamma$-ray to TeV $\gamma$-ray bands are available \citep{abdob}.
-VERITAS observed 3C 66A from September through November 2008 \citep{accia3c}.
-Assuming the redshift of 3C 66A is 0.444, its VHE spectrum corrected using the mean level EBL model is harder than the observed GeV spectrum \citep{abdob,accia3c,acciaa}.
-In this work, we fit the up-to-date SED of 3C 66A with a multi-component lepton jet model that takes into account EBL absorption.
-This model constrains the redshift to lie between 0.15 and 0.31.
-In Section 2, we describe the model and constrain its free parameters.
-Our results are presented in Section 3.
-A discussion of the data and our conclusions are given in Section 4.
-We adopt the cosmological parameters ($H_0, \Omega_m, \Omega_{\Lambda}$) = (70 km s$^{-1}$ Mpc$^{-1}$, 0.3, 0.7) throughout.
+A quasi-simultaneous multi-wavelength observations campaign for 3C 66A was carried out by \textit{Fermi} and \textit{Swift} from August 2008 to October 2008.
+VERITAS observed 3C 66A for 14 hours from 2007 September through 2008 January and for 46 hours between 2008 September and 2008 November \citep{accia3c,acciaa}.
+In this work, The {\it Fermi}-LAT first 3 months average spectrum and the VERITAS average spectrum based on the observations from 2007 September through 2008 November are used.
+Data from the radio, optical, UV, X-ray, and GeV $\gamma$-ray to TeV $\gamma$-ray bands are publicly available \citep{abdob}.
+In this work, we study the quasi-simultaneous SED of 3C 66A with a multi-component leptonic jet model, and constrain its redshift and gamma-ray emission location.
+We adopt the cosmological parameters ($H_0, \Omega_m, \Omega_{\Lambda}$) = (70 km s$^{-1}$ Mpc$^{-1}$, 0.3, 0.7) throughout this paper.